After you read this complete guide to choosing a red light therapy device, you’ll find it simple to choose your new device.

 Pros and Cons of Red Light Therapy Hair Brushes

 A hair regrowth brush is a handheld red light designed to stimulate hair regrowth.
-The light awakens dormant follicles for people with many types of baldness or thinning hair.
+The light awakens dormant follicles in people with many types of baldness or thinning hair.
 You don’t “brush” the hair as you would with a grooming brush.
 You lay the brush on the hair and let it sit for the instructed time, and then move it to the next spot.

 The Pros of Red Light Therapy Hair Brushes